freesewing/freesewing/markdown/dev/reference/backend/api/measurementssets/en.md

 ### The `measies` property holds measurements

-These measurments should be structured as an object that can be used for the `measurements` key in the [pattern settings object](/reference/settings/measurements).
+These measurements should be structured as an object that can be used for the `measurements` key in the [pattern settings object](/reference/settings/measurements).